ServiceNow/azimuth/docs/docs/user-guide/exploration-space/utterance-table.md

 #### Exporting
 To export the proposed actions, two options are available:

-1. **Only exporting the proposed actions**.
+1. **Exporting only the proposed actions**.
 In the CSV, only rows with proposed actions will be present, and the two columns will be the [persistent id](../../reference/configuration/project.md#columns) and the proposed action.
 1. **Exporting the complete dataset**, including all columns (smart tags, predictions, and so on).
 This can be useful for purposes other than proposed actions.

 #### Importing
 From the CSV exported by the first option, proposed actions can be imported back into Azimuth using the import button.

-* This can be useful if the dataset is changed (for example, labels modified or rows removed), and the user wants to verify if the proposed actions were fixed.
+* This can be useful if the dataset is changed (for example, labels modified or rows removed), and the user wants to verify if the proposed actions were resolved.
-* It can also be useful if you need to kill Azimuth and restart without having access to the cache.
+* It can also be useful if you need to kill Azimuth and restart it without having access to the cache.
 * By default, if some persistent ids are in the imported file, but not in the dataset in Azimuth, they will be ignored.